irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_AI_Content/Lesson_Plan-Template/Lesson_Plan-Identify_AI_Content.md

 #### Instructor Requirements

 An instructor must:

-1. Review the entire lesson plan thoroughly.
+1. Review the entire lesson plan for each lesson they will cover.
-2. Be familiar with AI content detection tools and techniques.
+2. Be able to obtain, access, and be familiar with the required material and equipment.
-3. Read and understand the references provided.
+3. Read and understand the referenced material.

+An instructor must attend the following training:

+1. TRADOC-approved faculty course
+2. Intelligence Analysis Certification

 An instructor should:

-1. Have experience with influence operations analysis.
-2. Have previously taught or assisted with this lesson.
-3. Have experience as an instructor in a military or academic setting.
+1. Have received this block of instruction as a student
+2. Participated in this instruction as an assistant instructor for this lesson
+3. Participated in the AAR for this lesson

 #### Additional Support